dftbplus/recipes/docs/parallel/introduction.rst

 available on your system.
 The system administrator(s) of your machine may be able to help locate or configure these for you.
 The required packages are::

-  * MPI -- openMPI and MPICH are common options, but there may be a vendor suppiled library
+  * MPI : openMPI and MPICH are common options, but there may be a vendor supplied library for your network that has better performance

   * ScaLAPACK

-  * LAPACK and BLAS -- optimised serial implementations
+  * LAPACK and BLAS : optimised serial implementations

 Sections of the code are currently unable to operate with MPI parallelism (particularlty the excited state calculations).